0giv/0givcam/README.md

 The selected video will be on a loop

 ## **Select Folder Option**
-The videos in the file will be played one by one and will start from the beginning when finished.
+The videos in the folder will be played one by one and will start from the beginning when finished.

 ## **Contact**
 <li>Discord : 0giv